AdobeDocs/experience-platform.en/help/privacy-service/api/content.md

 <!-- Q) Should this be called 'access information' or 'customer content'? -->

 Enjoy enhanced security when retrieving 'access information' (the information that a privacy subject can rightfully request to access).
 The download URL provided in the response to a `/jobs/{JOB_ID}` GET request now points to an Adobe service endpoint.
-Customer data is now returned in JSON format by making a GET request to `/jobs/:JOB_ID/content`.
+You can then make a GET request to `/jobs/:JOB_ID/content` to return your customer data in JSON format.
 This access method implements multiple layers of authentication and access control to enhance security.

 Before using this guide, please refer to the [getting started guide](./getting-started.md) for information on the required authentication headers presented in the example API call below.